 Incorrect use of prepositions is becoming far too common

-Even though incorrectly used, slang is commonly chosen because proper English may seem too formal and may not always be recognized as being correct.
+Even though incorrectly used, slang is commonly used because proper English may seem too formal and may not always be recognized as being correct.
 "To whom does this coat belong?" might be viewed as snobbish to a person who would normally say, "Who does this coat belong to?"
 Therefore, it is essential to consider your target audience.
-While incorrect preposition usage may be common, we insist that a scholarly term paper still requires precise grammar.
-Leave your slang for chat rooms and casual emails.
+While ending a sentence with a preposition usage may be common, a scholarly term paper still requires precise grammar.

 Don't separate a preposition from its phrase

-One of the cardinal sins of grammar is ending a sentence with a preposition.
+According to many, one of the cardinal sins of grammar is ending a sentence with a preposition.
 In a scene in D.C.
 Cab, Mr. T, who portrays a taxi driver, asks his fare, "Where are you going to?"
 The man, condescendingly, reminds him of the rule, which, as one can imagine, causes Mr. T to get rather angry.
-To avoid making the same mistake, don't separate a preposition from its phrase.
-"To where are you going?" is the correct form.
+Although ending a sentence with a preposition is not technically incorrect, the rule is so widely touted that it is best to avoid doing so in all formal writing.
+In our example, then, Mr. T should have asked, "To where are you going?"

 "That don't sound right."
 Many people are not even aware that it should be "That doesn't sound right."
 An unfamiliar ring, for them, might actually indicate proper grammar.
 However, "not sounding right" does not always signify appropriate usage.
 Ironically, some people try to sound highly educated by using "I" as part of a multiple object of a preposition.
 Consider the statement: "Give the pens to the teacher or I." Since I is the object of a preposition (objective case), the correct form is "to the teacher or me."